EverybodyLies/GAMMA-Aftermarket-Upgrades/README.md

 # Installation

-Download the latest release from either this page or on the GAMMA Discord, then install it at the bottom of your load order in Mod Organizer 2.
+Download the latest release from either this page, then install it at the bottom of your load order in Mod Organizer 2.

 # Upgrades available to each faction